0xIchigo/0xIchigo-Website/blogposts/solidity-gas-optimizations-101.md

 ### Bit Shifting For Multiplication and Division
 Both multiplication and division by two can be achieved via bit shifting as `x * 2 == x << 1` and `x / 2 == x >> 1`.
 The `MUL` and `DIV` opcodes both cost 5 gas whereas `SHL` and `SHR` both cost 3 gas.
 It's vital to note that if you are going to use bit shifting as a replacement for division by 2, this will bypass Solidity's division by zero prevention check.

 This concept can be applied to the multiplication and division of other numbers (e.g., shifting left by 5 instead of multiplying 32) however things can get complicated very quickly.
-It is one of those instances where you must make the decision between saving gas and code complexity.
+It is another one of those instances where you must make the decision between saving gas and code complexity.

 ## Conditionals